 I often use Expedia to book my flights, this trip was no different.
 I booked a non-stop flight to Dublin.
 We flew Aer Lingus and give it a high rating.
 We had no problems and the staff was friendly and welcoming.

-Explore the historic Kilmainham Gaol, a former prison that played a significant role in Ireland’s fight for independence, offering a deep dive into the country’s history.
-Book tickets in advance, as this attraction does tend to sell out.
-For a peaceful escape from the city’s lively streets, take a stroll through St. Stephen’s Green, a picturesque park filled with lush greenery, winding paths, and charming fountains.
 No visit to Dublin is complete without a stop at the Guinness Storehouse, where you can learn about the brewing process, enjoy interactive exhibits, and sip a perfectly poured pint while taking in panoramic views of the city from the Gravity Bar.
 Pair the Guinness tour with the Jameson Distillery.
 We did both and highly recommend.

-A popular tour for your Ireland itinerary is The Book of Kells and Dublin Castle.
+A popular tour for your 7 day Ireland itinerary is The Book of Kells and Dublin Castle.
 The below tour combines them and fast tracks them.
 A great way to make this your go-to tour in Dublin.

 Looking for more things to do while in Dublin?
 Here are other tours to add to your Ireland itinerary.
 We really liked the Guinness and Jameson Tours.
 A Hop-on Hop-off tour is always an excellent way to get around the city.
 If you have never done one, basically you buy the ticket and there are certain stops the bus makes throughout the city.
 You can get on or off at any of those stops.
-We have done these several times in several different cities.
+We have done these several times in several different cities, like London.
 The third link is a walking food tour.
 Again, I LOVE LOVE walking food tours!
 You get a taste of what is in the city you’re in.
 I have done these several times (even in my own hometown!)

-Head out of Dublin:
+Follow the Ireland Itinerary Map and Head West out of Dublin:

 After soaking in the city vibes, it’s time to head west toward the breathtaking Connemara region.
 The drive to Clifden is filled with scenic landscapes, charming villages, and castle ruins dotting the countryside.
 If you have time stop into Galway Ireland for a little shopping, coffee, or to check out a classic Irish Pub.
 One of the highlights of this journey is a stay in an authentic castle hotel—The Abbeyglen Castle Hotel in Clifden offers a magical overnight experience.
 If staying in an Ireland castle hotel is on your bucket list, this is your chance!